IvanParvanov/RememBeerMeMvc/README.md

 ### Private Section

+  Users can subscribe to their friends to recieve new review notifications and messages.
- Registered users can create and edit their own beer reviews.
+ They can also create and edit their own beer reviews and send messages to their followers.

 ### Administrative Section